Accidents and Injury Claim Settlements: FAQ

 Should I trust a settlement calculator I find online?

-You can get a ballpark estimate of your damages by plugging a few key numbers into a settlement calculator: You'll get a rough idea of the amount of compensation you can expect to receive if you go to trial and win.
+You can get a ballpark estimate of your damages by plugging a few key numbers into a settlement calculator.
+To get the best estimate from a calculator, you'll need to understand the universe of your damages.

 Get all your claim-related documents together—medical bills, pay stubs, records of time missed at work, property damage estimates, and anything else that will give you a sense of your losses so far.
 These expenses are your "special damages" or out-of-pocket damages.

-You are also entitled to compensation for pain and suffering, emotional distress, and other less tangible damages.
+You are also also entitled to compensation for pain and suffering, emotional distress, and other less tangible damages.
 Some insurance companies use a multiplier to calculate these "general damages."

-Try our calculator out: Personal Injury Damages Calculator
+Try our calculator out: Personal Injury Damages Calculator.

 In personal injury lingo, the different kinds of compensation you can receive are divided into two main groups: general damages and special damages.
 General damages are also sometimes called "non-economic" damages, and special damages may be referred to as "economic" damages.